Josh Hokit: Bellator MMA

 On March 1, 2023, it was announced that Hokit had signed with Bellator MMA to start his MMA career.

 Hokit made his debut against Spencer Smith on October 7, 2023, at Bellator 300.
 He won the fight via an arm-triangle submission in the third round.

 For his second professional bout, Hokit faced Sean Rose on September 7, 2024, at Bellator Champions Series 4.
 He won the fight via an armbar submission in the second round.

 Ultimate Fighting Championship

 After winning three fights under the Legacy Fighting Alliance banner, Hokit was booked to fight on season 9 of Dana White's Contender Series on August 19, 2025.
 He faced Guilherme Uriel and won the fight via TKO in the second round, subsequently receiving a UFC contract from Dana White.

 Hokit faced promotional newcomer Max Gimenis on November 8, 2025 at UFC Fight Night 264.
 He won the fight by technical knockout early in the first round.
 This fight earned him his first Performance of the Night award.

+Hokit faced Denzel Freeman on January 24, 2026, at UFC 324.
+He won the fight via technical knockout due to retirement in the round one.
+This fight earned him a $100,000 Performance of the Night award.

+Hokit faced Curtis Blaydes on April 11, 2026 at UFC 327.
+Hokit earned a unanimous decision victory in a bout that was widely cited by media outlets as a Fight of the Year contender.
+This fight earned him two $100,000 bonuses for Performance of the Night and Fight of the Night, totaling $200,000.
+Hokit set a UFC record with Curtis Blaydes for most combined significant strikes in a UFC heavyweight bout, landing 177 of the 351 total.